 The weeds he has drooped over and around his body came from his “frugal Dame,” or mother.
 It is at this point in the story the fairy-tale elements come into play.
 He refers to his mother as a “Dame” to reference fantastical tales of knights.
 These items are a “Motley” or random and not necessarily pretty, bunch.
 They make up the random accumulation of items, or “accoutrement” of his assembled costume.
 These elements please the speaker greatly.

 He has added “thorns” and “brambles” to his clothes, making them even more ragged than they needed to be.
-It is clear he took pleasures from the construction of these items.
+It is clear he took pleasure from the construction of these items.
 They only become more ragged as he moves over “pathless rocks” and through beds of “matted fern.”
 He is climbing and crawling his way through the unmarked woods.

-Finally he comes upon “one dear nook” or clearing in the forest which has never, at least by him, been visited before.
+Finally, he comes upon “one dear nook” or clearing in the forest which has never, at least by him, been visited before.
 This place is almost pristine.
 There are no broken branches or “withered leaves.”
 It has known no “devastation.”
 To add to the joy of the moment there are “hazelnuts” to be found in the area.
 It is a “virgin scene, “ untouched, until now, by humans.
 He stands for a moment in appreciation.

 Breathing with such suppression of the heart

 As joy delights in; and, with wise restraint